gitpitch/kitchen-sink/PITCHME.md

 <br>

-Step through source code directly within your presentations, no more switching back and forth to your IDE!
+Step through source code directly within your presentations, no more switching back and forth between your slideshow and your IDE!

 +++?code=src/elixir/monitor.ex&lang=elixir